conan-io/docs/tutorial/conan_repositories/setup_local_recipes_index.rst

 - Enable contributors to share package recipes with the community, particularly for libraries that might not be suitable for ConanCenter.

-- It also simplifies the process of building binaries from a private `conan-center-index` fork, allowing absolute control over recipes, customization, and maintaining a stable repository snapshot.
+- Simplify the process of building binaries from a private `conan-center-index` fork, allowing absolute control over recipes, customization, and maintaining a stable repository snapshot.
 This ensures robustness against upstream changes in ConanCenter.
   For detailed setup and usage instructions, see the dedicated section in the Conan DevOps